 Now, Consolidated Rectifying didn't distill the bourbon in Old Grommes.
 This is clear both from the company's name (i.e., rectifiers don't distill) and from the fact that there is no evidence that Consolidated Rectifying owned a distillery.
 Further, Consolidated Distilled Products, the parent company, began as a beer distributor after prohibition and later expanded to distributing other types of alcohol, most notably fine wine.
 If Consolidated Rectifying didn't make the bourbon, then who did?

-Even though nearly every description of Old Grommes mentions that the bourbon was distilled by Jim Beam, but aged in Chicago, I don't think this is correct.
-First, I have tasted Old Grommes 12 101 and barrel proof side by side with Stizel-Weller bottlings from the early 1990s and the taste was nearly identical.
-Second, in talking to the owner of the bar with one of the largest bourbon collections in Japan, he stated that he believes Old Grommes to be from Stitzel-Weller.
-This also makes since given that Julian Van Winkle was involved in the first iteration of the brand.
+Old Grommes that is Stizel-Weller bourbon will have a similar back label to other Japan-only Van Winkle bottlings.
+It will look something like the picture to the right.
+I have tasted this batch of Old Grommes 12 101 and barrel proof side by side with Stizel-Weller bottlings from the early 1990s and the taste was nearly identical.
+In addition, the owner of the bar with one of the largest bourbon collections in Japan has he stated that he believes Old Grommes to be from Stitzel-Weller.

 |Old Grommes 10y; Old Grommes 12y 120 proof; Old Grommes 12y 125 proof; Old Grommes 20y|